 Exterior of the building

-Site and grounds (typically within 30m of the building subject to inspection)
+Site and grounds (typically within 30m of the building subject to inspection – not included in the Structural inspection)

 We do not undertake repairs, however, we have a trusted list of quality trades and consultants who we can introduce you to who can help.

-Click on here to go to our list of Red Earth Associates
+Click on here to go to our list of Red Earth Recommended Trade Contacts.

 We receive no commissions or fees from our recommended trades and consultants.
 We make the introductions as finding quality, trustworthy trades and consultants can be difficult.
 This is particularly the case when clients are trying to settle on properties and are short of time.
 We like introducing good people to good people.